bigtreetech/BIGTREETECH-S42B-V1.0/firmware/S42BV1.0/README.md

 - Find the S42BV1.0 firmware source directory , then click Open
 ![image](https://user-images.githubusercontent.com/25599056/56637532-77115000-669e-11e9-809b-f6bc25412f75.png)

-- After opening the project, go to the platformio.ini file and change the default environment . the “env_default” do not to be modified
+- After opening the project, go to the platformio.ini file and the “env_default” do not to be modified
 ![image](https://user-images.githubusercontent.com/25599056/56637542-7d073100-669e-11e9-9e9e-1efa6b73be5d.png)

 - After the modification is complete, press Ctrl+Alt+B, and platformio will automatically download the compiled component and compile it.